 First Aid and Medical Manuals

-This page has links for first aid and medical manuals.
-First aid, as taught in most courses (particularly those for driving licenses and as an office first-aider), are geared towards keeping an injured person alive and stabilized long enough for professionals to get there.
-In a typical urban scenario this can be as fast as 10-15 minutes.
+This page includes links to first-aid and medical manuals.
+First aid, as taught in most courses (particularly those for driving licenses and as an office first-aider), is geared towards keeping an injured person alive and stabilised long enough for professionals to get there.
+In a typical urban setting, this can take as little as 10-15 minutes.

 But when sailing, even close to shore, the requirements are very different.
 There is no quick ambulance service.
-There’s no doctor or medic available at short notice.
-In the case of an emergency, one is left to one’s own devices and to whatever supplies are available on board.
+There’s no doctor or medic available on short notice.
+In an emergency, one is left to one’s own devices and whatever supplies are available on board.

-The goal is the same, trying to keep someone alive or preventing deterioration of their condition until help arrives, or one can get to help.
-But the short timeframe for getting to a professional has now expanded from a matter of minutes or hours or days, and in dire cases, even for weeks.
+The goal is the same: to keep someone alive or prevent deterioration of their condition until help arrives or they can reach help.
+But the short timeframe for getting to a professional has now expanded from minutes or hours to days, and in dire cases, even weeks.

 Books

-While I can’t recommend taking an outdoor first-aid course or a marine offshore course strongly enough, there’s a lot that can be done with a good medical cabinet and the information in the PDF files / books listed below.
-World Sailing has a list of specifications for their certification.
+While I can’t recommend taking an outdoor first-aid course or a marine offshore course strongly enough, there’s a lot that can be done with a good medical cabinet and the information in the PDFs and books listed below.
+World Sailing has a list of specifications for its certification.

-The first aid and medical manuals cover a wide gamut of possible injuries aboard.
-Some of the information such as dealing with gunshot trauma is less likely to be used, but the treating of injuries is well-covered and the Where There is no Doctor PDF files are great at helping to diagnose less obvious problems.
+The first-aid and medical manuals cover a wide range of possible injuries aboard.
+Some of the information, such as dealing with gunshot trauma, is less likely to be used, but the treatment of injuries is well-covered and the Where There is no Doctor PDF files are great at helping to diagnose less obvious problems.

 - Where there is no Doctor, 2010 version